bennoinbeta/pdf-signer/README.md

 # PDF-Signer

 A simple NodeJs application, which automatically adds signs to multiple pdf documents.
-Unfortunately it will never have a UI, so don't worry and just follow the steps bellow.
+Unfortunately it will never have a UI, so don't worry and just follow the `Get Started Guide` bellow.

+## Get Started

 ### Step 1